AlyAtalla/Leaderboard/README.md

 License
 This project is licensed under the MIT License.

+## Issues

+If you encounter any bugs, have suggestions for improvements, or would like to request new features, please feel free to open an issue on the [Issues page](https://github.com/AlyAtalla/Leaderboard/issues).

+When opening a new issue, please provide detailed information about the problem or enhancement you are suggesting.
+This will help us understand the issue better and work on resolving it faster.
+You can use the provided issue templates to report a bug or request a feature.

+Before opening a new issue, please check the existing issues to see if a similar one has already been reported or is being worked on.
+If you find an existing issue that matches your concern, feel free to join the discussion and provide additional information or feedback.

+Your contributions, feedback, and bug reports are highly appreciated, and they will help make this project better for everyone.

+Thank you for using Leaderboard!

 Acknowledgements
 Thanks to Microverse for providing the inspiration and learning environment for this project.